Jamie is a nerd who loves to help others learn the ropes of video games.

 Use the texture in the image of the lock to distinguish one spot on the arc from another.
 You should be able to open master level locks this way, even at low levels.
 Also, make sure to only tap the rotation when trying a spot.
 The less you try to force a lock, the less damage will be done to a pick.

-Finding a fence and lockpicks
+Finding a Fence and Lockpicks

 I suggest you start the Thieve's Guild.
 Head over to Riften, and head to the center square.
 You'll enter a quest that will begin your entry into the guild.
 If you follow this quest through, you'll eventually come to The Ragged Flagon.
-Complete the second quest, "Taking Care of Business,: and Tonilia will become a fence for you here.
+Complete the second quest, "Taking Care of Business," and Tonilia will become a fence for you here.
 She will also sell you lockpicks.
-I suggest getting a lot now, and buying them whenever else you see them available.
+I suggest getting a lot now, and buying them wherever else you see them available.
 If you continue on with guild missions, you will eventually acquire the Skeleton Key, pictured at the top.
 You lose this toward the end of the guild quests, so I usually stop before then so I can use the Skeleton Key (that is, until I get the perk that prevents lockpicks from breaking).

-Next you'll need locks to pick!
+Next, you'll need locks to pick!
 The harder the lock is to pick, the more experience you will acquire.
-You also gain a little bit of experience for breaking lockpicks.
+You also gain a little bit of experience by breaking lockpicks.
 One easy way to make some money while picking locks is to do side-quests for the guild.
 You can Acquire some of these in the flagon from Delvin Mallory.
 I would also suggest finding shops at night, breaking in, and looting the place!
 There are plenty of shops in Solitude, so head there.
 In the meantime, you can find some locks in the training room of the newly accessible Cistern (the hidden back room).

-Got a lot of lockpicks?
+Got a Lot of Lockpicks?

 If you have an excess of picks, you may also want to consider finding a master lock and using it to repeatedly break lockpicks.
 This is especially nice if you have a way to force the action without being present (such as by using a rubber band or hair tie to hold the analog in place).
 You can wait a few days away from a fence and purchase more lockpicks.
 Doing it this way will be cheaper than using a trainer, but it will also take longer and get old really fast.